txcrew/pkrdocs/content/guide/properties/_index.md

 weight: 10
 ---

-A property refers to a point of interest.
-They can be understood in the context of both physical locations and intellectual properties.
+A property is a point of interest that can refer to a physical location or an intellectual property.

 {{< cards cols="2" >}}